Barbara Bush remembered by politicians, lawmakers around the world: 'An advocate of the American family'

 President Trump tweeted he and first lady Melania Trump “join the Nation in celebrating the life of Barbara Bush.”
 He went on to describe her as “an advocate of the American family” and said she would “be remembered for her strong devotion to country and family, both of which she served unfailingly well.”

-A tweeted statement from Vice President Mike Pence and second lady Karen Pence said, "Bush was a woman of unique strength and grace whose devotion to her family was an inspiration to every American.
+A tweeted statement from Vice President Mike Pence said, "Bush was a woman of unique strength and grace whose devotion to her family was an inspiration to every American."

+Second lady Karen Pence also tweeted, reflecting on the first time she met the former first lady in 1988.

 Former President Barack Obama and Mrs. Obama shared a statement on Twitter, calling Bush "the rock of a family dedicated to public service."

+A statement released by former Vice President Dick Cheney read, "Barbara Bush will forever be remembered as she lived, a courageous woman who dispensed wit in equal measure with gestures of kindness."

+"As First Lady, she was a selfless servant to our country and a powerful advocate for literacy," the statement continued.
+"She championed courage and a sense of self-worth that was rivaled only by her life-long devotion to George H.W.
+Bush.
+Lynn and I were blessed to know Barbara and we join the entire nation in offering our prayers to the Bush family."

-Former President Bill Clinton called Bush “a remarkable woman” who “showed us what an honest, vibrant, full life looks like.”
+Former President Bill Clinton tweeted that Bush was “a remarkable woman” who “showed us what an honest, vibrant, full life looks like.”
+He said he and Hillary "mourn her passing and bless her memory.

-Former Vice President Al Gore described her as "a pillar of strength for her family and was much admired in our country."
+Former Vice President Al Gore said Bush was "a pillar of strength for her family and was much admired in our country."

+"Barbara Bush was a great lady and a dear friend," John H. Sununu, former New Hampshire governor and Chief of Staff for H.W.
+Bush, tweeted.
+"Her passing is a terrible loss for the Bush family, the Sununu family and for all America."

+Former President Jimmy Carter and his wife Rosalynn said in a statement that Bush "touched the hearts of millions with her warmth, generosity, and keen wit."

+Senate Majority Leader Mitch McConnell said the country "joins the Bush family, their many friends, and all the country in their grief, and in prayer."

+"Tonight is a sad night for America," House Minority Leader Nancy Pelosi tweeted.
+"Our nation mourns the passing of a fierce patriot and a bold advocate for family literacy, a generous volunteer and devoted wife, mother and grandmother: First Lady Barbara Bush."

-Senate candidate and former Massachusetts Governor Mitt Romney said Bush was “the great First Lady of our times” and he and his wife “will profoundly miss her friendship, her compassion, & the twinkle of her eye.”
+Utah Senate candidate and former Massachusetts Governor Mitt Romney said Bush was “the great First Lady of our times” and he and his wife “will profoundly miss her friendship, her compassion, & the twinkle of her eye.”

-Former Secretary of State Madeleine Albright tweeted that Bush “was a woman of incredibly determination, wit, and compassion who embodied America’s best values.”
+Former Secretary of State Madeleine Albright tweeted that Bush “was a woman of incredible determination, wit, and compassion who embodied America’s best values.”

 Canadian President Justin Trudeau tweeted that Bush leaves behind “a legacy of dignity, grace, service and devotion to family.”